Planning a trip to Japan?

 Manga and comic books are at the center of Japanese pop culture and the Manga Museum is like a manga library where fans can devour the huge collection.

 For us, the highlight of our visit was having the kids’ portraits drawn by a manga artist.

 It is amazing how much personality the artists imbue in their drawings and they are our favorite souvenirs from the trip.

-Finish your day by wandering through Nishiki Market, a five-block shopping street.
+Finish your day with a Nishiki Market tour through this five-block shopping street.

 Amongst the souvenir shops, you will find fresh local ingredients, tempting take-away fare and specialty food products.

 Day 4 – Nijo Castle or Day trip to Kibune or Nara

 For your last day in Kyoto, choose to explore more of what the city has to offer or do a day trip to the surrounding area.

 If you are staying in Kyoto, visit Nijo Castle, home of shoguns since the Edo era.
 This is also a great rainy day activity.
 This 400 year old castle features beautiful murals, wooden floors that make nightingale sounds as you step and elaborate Japanese gardens.